 When it comes to overall life span, however, the Imedion is less impressive.
-In one professional test, Imedion batteries didn't make it through the entire 200 rounds of charging and draining, dying after just 120 cycles.
+In one professional test, Imedion batteries don't make it through the full 200 rounds of charging and draining, dying after fewer than 100 cycles.
 Several users at Amazon also report that the Imedion's capacity starts to drop off sharply after 10 recharging cycles or even fewer.
 Another problem some reviewers note with the Imedion is that the AA battery doesn't fit in some devices.